cern-eos/eos/doc/using/archive.rst

 jobs but no detailed information about them is provided - for this you should use the **archive transfers** command.

-In case the user wants to permanently delete the data saved in **CASTOR**, then unless he has root privileges on the EOS instance he will need to contact one of the administrators to perform this operation.
+In case the user wants to permanently delete the data saved on **tape (CTA)**, then unless he has root privileges on the EOS instance he will need to contact one of the administrators to perform this operation.
 Permanently deleting the achive will not delete any data from EOS, but only the data saved in CASTOR.
 Therefore, it is the **user's responsibility** to make sure he/she first gets the data back to EOS before